Co-theory of sorted profinite groups for PAC structures: Weak Independence Theorem and NSOP

 We recall here a result of Polkowska from \cite{Polkowska}.
-Polkowska shows that bounded PAC substructures - under the additional assumption that PAC is a first order property - are simple.
+Polkowska shows that bounded PAC substructures --- under the additional assumption that PAC is a first order property --- are simple.
 Her additional assumption is needed in her paper to fix some saturated PAC structure, which in our case is $F^\ast$ and therefore we do not assume that PAC is a first order property.
 We have the following:

-Let us describe another way o getting her result.
+Let us describe another way of getting her result.
 Suppose that $F^\ast$ is bounded.
-The structure $F^\ast$ is bounded exactly when $G(F^\ast)$ is a small profinite group, i.e. it has only finitely many open normal subgroups (of finite index), hence $SG(F^\ast)$ is a structure such that each sort is finite.
-Hence $SG(F^\ast)$ is stable and every element is in the algebraic closure of the empty set.
-Thus the forking independence in $SG(F^\ast)$ is a trivial independence relation, that is any triple belongs to the forking independence ternary relation.
+The structure $F^\ast$ is bounded exactly when $\CG(F^\ast)$ is a small profinite group, i.e. it has only finitely many open normal subgroups (of finite index), hence $S\CG(F^\ast)$ is a structure such that each sort is finite.
+Hence $S\CG(F^\ast)$ is stable and every element is in the algebraic closure of the empty set.
+Thus the forking independence in $S\CG(F^\ast)$ is the trivial independence relation, that is, any triple belongs to the forking independence ternary relation.
 In this situation the previously defined ternary relation $\ind^{\Game}$ is given in the following way

 for any $a,b\in F^\ast$ and small $A\subseteq F^\ast$ ($\ind$ is the forking independence in $M^\ast$).
 By Theorem \ref{thm:weak.ind.thm}, $\ind^{\Game}$ satisfies the Independence Theorem (over a model).
-By the proof of Proposition 3.19 from \cite{Polkowska}, the above ternary relation satisfies the Extension axiom - over sets containing some fixed $F\preceq F^\ast$, and since it is given by the forking independence in $M^\ast$ it also satisfies all the missing conditions from Theorem 3.3.1 in \cite{kim1}, so we can state that $F^\ast$ is simple in the language $\mathcal{L}$ extended by parameters for some fixed $F\preceq F^\ast$ (and so $F^\ast$ is simple as an $\mathcal{L}$-structure) and the above $\ind^{\Game}$ coincides with the forking independence in $F^\ast$ (over sets containing some fixed $F\preceq F^\ast$, compare with Proposition 3.19 in \cite{Polkowska}).
+By the proof of \cite[Proposition 3.19]{Polkowska}, the above ternary relation satisfies the Extension axiom --- over sets containing some fixed $F\preceq F^\ast$, and since it is given by the forking independence in $M^\ast$ it also satisfies all the missing conditions from \cite[Theorem 3.3.1]{kim1}, so we can state that $F^\ast$ is simple in the language $\mathcal{L}$ expanded by adding parameters for some fixed $F\preceq F^\ast$ (and so $F^\ast$ is simple as an $\mathcal{L}$-structure) and the above $\ind^{\Game}$ coincides with the forking independence in $F^\ast$ (over sets containing some fixed $F\preceq F^\ast$, compare with \cite[Proposition 3.19]{Polkowska}). \end{remark}